You may be eligible for a fingerprint and photograph destruction if:

 b.
 You have no criminal record (first time offender).

 c.
-You have not previously applied for a destruction of fingerprints and photograph, including applications that are currently being processed, appealed and / or granted.
+You have not previously applied for a destruction of fingerprints and photograph which is currently being processed, appealed and/or has previously been granted.

 d.
-You have not been investigated in relation to a police matter.
+You have not recently been investigated in relation to a police matter.

 e.
 You are making a request for destruction, and the charge, subject to this request, does not involve, but is not limited to, offences involving sex, drugs, violence, or weapons.